 XXX-1 Registration of Distributed Energy Resources

 XXX-1.1 An Entity registering a distributed energy resource or aggregation thereof shall register as the applicable entity within the NAESB EIR.

+An Entity seeking to register distributed energy resources shall acquire a Distributed Energy Resource Aggregation ID by registering in the NAESB EIR.

 XXX-1.2 All distributed energy resources shall be registered with a unique DER ID by the responsible Market Participant

 XXX-1.3 All distributed energy resource aggregations shall be registered with a unique DER Aggregation ID by the responsible Market Participant.

+XXX-1.4 Governing Documents shall specify all requirements for registration for participation in an organized market administered by an ISO/RTO, which may vary from details outlined in the standard.

 Appendix A – Data Elements